 ConvertKit – Email Marketing for Bloggers

 ConvertKit is quickly growing to be one of the preferred email marketing providers for content creators (bloggers, authors, speakers, YouTubers, etc).
 After split-testing deliverability vs MailChimp, we’ve made the switch.
-Mailchimp is great for people who want to send emails sometimes and ConvertKit is great for people who are writing, blogging and selling.
-It also is a bit more friendly in terms of segmentation.
+MailChimp is great for people who want to send emails sometimes and ConvertKit is great for people who are writing, blogging and selling.
+It also is a bit more user-friendly in terms of segmentation.

 Contactually – Powerful, Hassle-Free CRM